 The ARPA Bushwalking Group runs over twenty graded local walks every month.
 All walkers carry lunch, drinks, snacks, necessary clothing, first aid kits and an Emergency Medical Information Booklet (EMIB).

 - A walks are vigorous hikes on any terrain, possibly very rough and steep.
 Duration of walks – 5 to 6 hours, including lunch and other breaks.
 Distance – 17 to 25 Km

 - B walks are slightly slower and a little less challenging with moderately steep hills.
 Duration of walks – 4 to 5 hours, including lunch and other breaks.
 Distance – 12 to 17 Km.

 - C walks are at a moderate pace on moderate gradients..
 Duration of walks – 3 to 4 hours, including lunch and other breaks.
 Distance – 7 to 12 Km .

 - D walks are easier walking which may have slight gradients.
 Walkers use public transport to and from the walk.
 Duration of walks – 2 to 3 hours, including lunch and other breaks.
 Distance – 5 to 7 Km.

 - Early Morning Walks – During the hotter months a number of B and C grade walks are planned in addition to the regular program.
 B grade walks start at 7.00 am with a duration of 2 to 3 hours.
 C grade walks start at 7.30 am with a duration of 2 hours.
 The walks take place regardless of the forecast temperature (see our hot weather policy below) and will be adapted to weather conditions.
-The walk will be cancelled if there is a fire ban in the area of the proposed walk.
+Walks are cancelled if there is a Total Fire Ban in the area of the proposed walk.

 The walk calendar contains information about upcoming walks.
 All walks start promptly at the published start time, please arrive 15 minutes early.
 Where public transport is used the published time is the departure time of the bus, train or tram.